MrFuFuFu/mrfufufu.github.io/_posts/2017-06-01-kotlin-keynote.markdown

 Hi, Kotlin

 I shared this article in our technology sharing meeting in our company(Haihu).
-It is about Kotlin and what's different between Kotline and Java.
+This keynote is about the **Kotlin** and what's different between Kotline and Java.